 He found the meaning of life, for him.
 That’s what I felt from the little I got to know him.
 He seemed at peace.
 He found his happy.
 He quit his old life to live in a little village in Cyprus and spends all of his time with his family, planting, landscaping, spreading the love, making others smile.

-I’m the practical one, gardening, doing work around and my wife is the creative mind behind it.
+I’m the practical one, gardening, doing work around and my wife is the creative mind behind all of this.
 But can you tell what the shape the trees on this part of the park form, the ‘Round of Cyprus’ forest?
 It’s Cyprus, and here’s where I’m from, Kyrenia.

 One of the many things he said that stuck with me, Life is a gift, the most beautiful gift God gave us, we HAVE to enjoy every minute.